Why do caterpillars change their skins? How many times does a caterpillar change its skin? Why do caterpillars grow so fast?

 Chrysalis is more often used to refer to the pupation life stage of a butterfly and pupa for that of a moth’s.

-The Small Tortoiseshell (Aglais urticae) butterfly shown left secures its pupa to a sheltered building or plant where it is cryptically disguised to blend in with the colours and shapes of its surroundings.
+The Small Tortoiseshell (Aglais urticae) butterfly shown above secures its pupa to a plant, often the stem of nettles, where it is cryptically disguised to blend in with the colours and shapes of its surroundings.

 How do butterfly caterpillars secure themselves to plants when about to turn into a pupa?